This post may contain affiliate links. Please see our disclosure policy.

 Cooking Tips:

-Ice water: It's important to place the basil and spinach straight into cold water a) to stop the cooking and b) to preserve the vibrant green colour.
-You also need to ensure it is cold before being mixed with the ricotta for the filling.
+Ice water: It’s important to place the basil and spinach straight into cold water a) to stop the cooking and b) to preserve the vibrant green colour.
+It also means it doesn’t melt the ricotta in the filling.

 Sealing: make sure you handle the triangoli very carefully when sealing.
 The pasta should be thin so it is prone to breaking and tearing when you handle it.
 Also make sure you squeeze out as much air as possible to avoid air pockets.